 One last video.
 If you LOVE vertical gardening, this man is brilliant at it.

 Last but not least, have FUN with your plants.
 They provide endless possibilities to get creative and surround yourself with beauty.
-This post inspire a pallet design of your own?
-I would love to see photos!
+Hopefully, this post inspires a pallet design of your own!